corryco/CS3020/README.md

 # Conor Corry
 October 2019

+This GITHUB repository contains the coursework for CS3012

+Task 1.
 LCA (Lowest Common Ancestor) in a Binary Tree